Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/Forest/README.md

 ## Privilege Escalation

-Now that intial access has been obtained, the privileges assigned to `svc-alfresco` were examined to identify potential privilege escalation paths.
+Now that initial access has been obtained, the privileges assigned to `svc-alfresco` were examined to identify potential privilege escalation paths.
 In this case the user is a member of the `Account Operators` group, a highly privileged group that can be exploited to further abuse group and user privileges ultimately leading to Domain compromise.

 This can be achieved because `Account Operators` can modify user objects for any user that is not a member of one of the protected groups: Administrators, Domain Admins and Enterprise Admins

 ![privs](Images/privs.png)

-`Bloodhound`was used to visualise and idenitfy Active Directory escalation paths.
+`Bloodhound` was used to visualise and idenitfy Active Directory escalation paths.

 ### BloodHound

-The BloodHound injestor `SharpHound` was used to collect the Active Directory information
+The BloodHound ingestor `SharpHound` was used to collect the Active Directory information
 ```
 Import-Module .\SharpHound.ps1
 Invoke-BloodHound -CollectionMethod All -OutputDirectory C:\Users\svc-alfresco\Desktop -OutputPrefix "collector"